Changing your name

 They must also swear an Affidavit of Attesting Witness in the presence of a solicitor or Commissioner for Oaths, stating they witnessed you signing of the Deed Poll.
 Download a template of an Affidavit of Attesting Witness from the Courts Service website.

-There is a small fee for swearing the Affidavit before a solicitor or Commissioner for Oaths.
+There is a small fee for swearing the affidavit before a solicitor or Commissioner for Oaths.

 You can then sign a Request to Enrol form (doc), giving consent to the Courts Service to publish your name change on their register.
 See ‘Enrolling the deed’ below.
+However, there is no requirement to enrol it.

-Change of Name licence for non-EU or UK nationals
+Change of Name licence for non-EEA nationals

 Enrolling the deed